Fine Stratification of Survey Experiments: Introduction

+The idea that trial findings should be extended from enrolled participants to the broader population of trial-eligible individuals originates in the clinical literature \citep{rothwell2005}.
+A subsequent literature in statistics develops estimators that correct for non-representative experimental participation and imbalanced assignment by ex-post adjustment, as in \cite{dahabreh2019generalizing} and \cite{li2023generalization}.
+See \citet{degtiar2023review} for a review of this area.
+By contrast, our finely stratified sampling and assignment designs prevent such imbalances from arising at the randomization stage.

-Our sampling model is related to the classical literature on survey sampling, e.g.\ as surveyed in \cite{cochran1977} and \cite{lohr2021}.
-In contemporaneous work, \cite{yang2021} propose a two-stage design using rerandomization for both sampling and assignment.
+Contemporaneous with the first version of our paper, \citet{yang2021} propose a two-stage design using rerandomization for both sampling and assignment.
 Under rerandomization, difference-of-means estimation is asymptotically slightly less efficient than ex-post linear covariate adjustment.
-By contrast, we show that two-stage fine stratification is asymptotically equivalent to nonparametric covariate adjustment for the imbalances in \emph{both} the sampling and assignment variables.
-Proposition \ref{prop:double-adjustment} provides a formal equivalence statement.
+By contrast, we show that two-stage fine stratification is asymptotically equivalent to nonparametric covariate adjustment for the imbalances in both the sampling and assignment variables.